Medicaid Advantage Plus Model Member Handbook

 Member Rights

-- You have the right to complain to the New York State Department of Health or your Local Department of Social Services; and the right to request a fair hearing through the Administrative Hearing Office and/or a New York State External Appeal, where appropriate.
+• You have the right to complain to the New York State Department of Health or your Local Department of Social Services; and the right to request a fair hearing through the Office of Administrative Hearings and/or a New York State External Appeal, where appropriate.

 Member Responsibilities

-- Using [Insert Plan Name] network providers for covered services to the extent network providers are available.
+• You have the responsibility to use [Insert Plan Name] network providers for these covered services, to the extent network providers are available.

-- Sharing complete and accurate health information with your health care providers.;
+• You have the responsibility to share complete and accurate health information with your health care providers.

-- Cooperating with and being respectful with the [Insert Plan Name] staff and not discriminating against [Insert Plan Name] staff because of race, color, national origin, religion, gendar, age, mental or physical ability, sexual orientation, or marital status.
+• You have the responsibility to cooperate with and be respectful with the [Insert Plan Name] staff and not discriminate against [Insert Plan Name] staff because of race, color, national origin, religion, gender, age, mental or physical ability, sexual orientation, or marital status.

-- Notifying [Insert Plan Name] within two business days of receiving non-covered or non-pre-approved services.
+• You have the responsibility to notify [Insert Plan Name] within two business days of receiving non-covered or non- pre-approved services.

 Advance Directives